tuo/tuo.github.io/midlife crisis as programmer and AI.md

 To deal with easiy-acdessible stumuls or additaciotn, to fil lthat void, one can't just soly use one's will and seeking some silver bullet from outiside.
 It is  like spring, the more you press it, the higher it would bounce back hence hurt yourself.
 We need connect to something bigger than us.
 That is  by tapping into that flowing stream of universe in our unique way, we possible would find ourself in a senrenity/preace and clam state, no matter how short time it is, it would be able to allow us to see beyhond the ego and identy, to poke throught those sneaky artificiality tricks to connect us with life in reality  again in  a brave way.

 The more nosiy it is , the more obvious the quietude would be.
 Maybe this big crisis could be a great oppountiy to reveal more about ourselves.

+贺拉斯 暴风雨。

+We are always the humble of students of the universe.
+My kid is alway my greatest teacher.
+As he is learning to grow, I'm learning to de-grow; As he is learning to do plus, I'm learning to do minus.

 //That huge low moments and even depressive feeling after the //dopamine hit, the dopmaine rehabilitation , could bring up //some of the most harsh questions for oneself: "What the fuck am I //doing?
 I can't belive i did it again."
 Then one have a //relapse.
 That just completely crushed all ther feeling or expeiernces of //enggaging other activies of life.